vidjil/vidjil/doc/server.md

-This is the preliminary help of the Vidjil server on Ubuntu server 14.04.
+This is the help of the Vidjil server.
 This help is intended for server administrators.
-Users should consult the web application manual.
+Users should consult the [web application manual](http://www.vidjil.org/doc/user/) Other documentation can also be found in [doc/](http://www.vidjil.org/doc/).
-Other documentation can also be found in [dev.org](http://git.vidjil.org/blob/dev/doc/dev.org).
+Finally, developer documentation

-# Plain installation or Docker containers
+# Docker containers or Plain installation

 There are two ways to install and run a Vidjil server: